SCORE 1992 BASEBALL CARDS

 Perhaps the most experimental Scorerelease of 1992 was the Score Collector’s Choice II Masterpieces insert set.
 These were extremely high-end, artistic reproductions of famous baseball paintings transformed into card form.
 Each unique Masterpiece card featured foil stamping, embossing, die-cuts and extra thick stock reminiscent of fine art prints.
 Iconic baseball scenes from masters like George Stubbs and Christopher Schleich were adapted into these one-of-a-kind collector cards.

-Read also: BASEBALL CARDS BUYING
+Read also: COST TO GRADE BASEBALL CARDS

 When it came to autograph and memorabilia cards, Score led the way with their inserts in 1992.
 The most notable was the Score All-Time Fan Favorites autographed bat card insert set.
 This featured letter-sized cards with game-used, signed bats embedded into the surface.
 Other memorabilia inserts used game-used base cards or signed baseballs.
 These were groundbreaking in their integration of authentic signed equipment into the traditional card stock.